jaccomoc/jactl/docs/pages/language-features.md

 ## Dynamic Typing with Optional Static Typing

-Like Groovy, specifying types is optional in Jactl.
+Sppecifying types is optional in Jactl when declaring variables, parameters, and fields.
-Specifying a type will allow compile-time checking and some optimisations to be performed.
+If a type is specified then Jactl can perform compile-time checking and some optimisations.

 Static typing:
 ```groovy